GaneshSaiG/Walmart-Sales-Analysis/README.md

 8. What is the most common product line by gender?
 9. What is the average rating of each product line?

+### Sales

+1. Number of sales made in each time of the day per weekday
+2. Which of the customer types brings the most revenue?
+3. Which city has the largest tax percent/ VAT (**Value Added Tax**)?
+4. Which customer type pays the most in VAT?